Melbourne Train Map 2026

 As an armchair cartographer, here's how I'd approach the "Footscray Arden Kink":

-This keeps the rest of the map intact within current dimensions, and I also gives North Melbourne a clearer label location.
+This keeps the rest of the map intact within current dimensions, and also gives North Melbourne a clearer label location.

 Gippsland Double Crossover